 - Blood tests.
 Your HCP may also order blood tests that look for chemical or mineral buildup in the blood.
 Blood tests can help diagnose underlying causes of asterixis, such as kidney failure and liver disease.

 - Imaging tests.
 Imaging tests, such as CT or MRI scans, can examine brain function and detect abnormalities or damage.

 - Electroencephalogram (EEG).
 An EEG is used to evaluate the brain’s electrical activity.
 It can help confirm or rule out encephalopathy and stroke.

 When the underlying condition causing asterixis is treated, asterixis generally improves and even goes away entirely.

 Encephalopathies of the liver or kidney

 - Lifestyle and dietary changes.
-If you’re misusing alcohol or have a kidney-damaging condition like diabetes, your doctor can talk to you about reducing your health risks.
+If you’re misusing alcohol or have a kidney-damaging condition like diabetes, your HCP can talk to you about reducing your health risks.

 - Antibiotics.
 These drugs, like rifaximin, reduce your gut bacteria.
 Excessive gut bacteria can cause too much of the waste product ammonia to build up in your blood and alter brain function.